ninja12445/VirtualLibSystem/README.md

  # We are group 4
  * our team are working on designing a functional virtual library system.
-Our goal is to make sure it is correct and working.
+Our goal is to make sure it is correct, fast, and accurate
  # Team Project Structure:
  * Our team ensure each and every member contribute equally, since we have 4 members, the tasks are involve and are expected to have 4
  * Java classes.